mcbosch/SGD-Scratch-Project/README.md

 # Documentation

-I will write a documentation in `html` and add it in my github page.
-For now you can read de `documentation.md` file.
+You have some documentation in my webpage: [sgd-doc](https://mcbosch.github.io/documentations/sgd-scratch-project/index-sgd.html).

 # Results & Problems